 Mechanism Of Snoring – Where is the cause?

-Put simply – Snoring is a description of noisy breathing when you are asleep.
-It can be generated at a number of anatomical levels
+Put simply – snoring is a description of noisy breathing when you are asleep.
+This noise can be generated at a number of anatomical levels:

-This is sometimes referred to as ‘real nose’ snoring as we naturally should breathe primarily through our nose at night.
-It can be broken down into two areas:
+This is sometimes referred to as ‘real nose’ snoring, as we naturally should breathe primarily through our nose at night.
+Nasal snoring can be broken down into two different areas:

-a.
-Anatomical collapsing nostrils: having small nostrils/a deviated septum a previously broken nose can all be risk factors.
+- Anatomical collapsing nostrils: having small nostrils, a deviated septum or a previously broken nose can all be risk factors.